 In this directory you will find the file

-To build the COMPAS executable (compile and link) type:
+boost are not, build the COMPAS executable (compile and link) by typing:

 The build process will run much faster if multiple processors/cores are available.
 To build the COMPAS executable using (e.g.) 4 cores, type: